archana-kdi/Poseidon_Framework/README.md

-# Application Framework
+# Example on how to implement Kognifai application using the Poseidon application framework

-Find information, instructions and guidelines about Applicaiton Framework that will help you build high quality applications and solutions.
-This section provides a quick introduction of the application framework architecture and help you set up your development environment and build applications and widgets.
-The sections included here provide information about the platform components, selected technology, types of compatible data sources and libraries used by the application framework.
+Find information, instructions and guidelines on how to develop high quality applications on the Kognifai Poseidon application Framework.
+This section provides a quick introduction of the architecture and how you set up your development environment to build applications and widgets.
+The sections included here provide information about the  components, selected technologies, types of compatible data sources and libraries used by the application framework.

-After creating an empty kognifai application framework App, based on the Poseidon template, you will get a solution structure.
-This article provides a sample code for a platform application Hello Word that you can use to jumpstart your application development.
+After creating an empty kognifai application framework application based on the Poseidon template, you will get a solution structure.
+This article provides a sample code for a  Hello World application that you can use to jumpstart your development.